KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 b(r) = \mbox{Gauss}(r,\sqrt{2}\sigma) \frac{1}{|r|},
 ```

 where {math}`r` is the distance to the center of the blob, σ is the standard deviation of the Gaussian blurring that represents the TOF resolution, and Gauss({math}`r,s`) is a Gaussian with standard deviation {math}`s`, evaluated in {math}`r`.
-The standard deviation in ([92](#eq:TOFpsf)) is {math}`\sqrt{2}\sigma` and not simply σ, because the blurring has been applied twice, once during projection and once during backprojection.
-See appendix [??](#app:bprojproj) for a more mathematical derivation.
+The standard deviation in [](#eq:TOFpsf) is {math}`\sqrt{2}\sigma` and not simply σ, because the blurring has been applied twice, once during projection and once during backprojection.
+See appendix [](#app:bprojproj) for a more mathematical derivation.

-For very large σ, this reduces to {math}`b(r) = 1 / |r|`, which is the result for backprojection in non-TOF PET, obtained just after eq ([64](#eq:bprojvalue)).
+For very large σ, this reduces to {math}`b(r) = 1 / |r|`, which is the result for backprojection in non-TOF PET, obtained just
+after equation [](#eq:bprojvalue).
 The projection and backprojection operators are illustrated in [](#fig:TOFproj).

 Also for TOF-PET, filtered backprojection algorithms can be developed.
 Because of the data redundancy, different versions of FBP can be derived.
 A natural choice is to use the same backprojector as mentioned above.
-With this backprojector, the backprojection of the TOF-PET measurement of a point source will yield the image of blob given by eq ([92](#eq:TOFpsf)).
-Consequently, the reconstruction filter can be obtained by computing the inverse operator of ([92](#eq:TOFpsf)).
+With this backprojector, the backprojection of the TOF-PET measurement of a point source will yield the image of blob given by equation [](#eq:TOFpsf).
+Consequently, the reconstruction filter can be obtained by computing the inverse operator of [](#eq:TOFpsf).
 As before, the filter can be applied before backprojection (in the sinogram) or after backprojection (in the image), because of the Fourier theorem.

 :::{figure} figs/fig_TOF_matej.pdf
 :name: fig:TOFmatej